 Nashville Council to Extend Domestic Partner Benefits to Government Employees

-June 18, 2014 by Maureen McCarty, HRC Associate Director of Digital Media
+June 18, 2014 by Maureen McCarty, HRC Deputy Director of Marketing

 On Tuesday, the Metro Nashville Council voted 27 to 7, with two abstaining, in favor of extending health insurance and other benefits to same-sex partners of Davidson County employees.

 "Tonight’s vote reaffirms that we, as a city, respect individual dignity and are a truly inclusive city," said Mayor Karl Dean, a longtime supporter of the measure, in a statement released moments after the vote.

 Metro Nashville is the only government in Middle Tennessee to offer domestic benefits, and will join three East Tennessee cities with similar measures, according to The Tennessean.
 Chattanooga could soon join the ranks, pending an August referendum.